glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## j describe strategies for managing concentrated positions in privately held businesses;

+Privately held businesses may be more concentrated (the owner could own 100% of the business and it may be close to 100% of her assets), the standalone and nonsystematic risk tends to be very high, and the asset is generally illiquid.

+Exit strategies for the business must be considered.
+Exit strategy analysis should consider:
+- The value of the business.
+- Tax rates that would apply to the potential exit strategies.
+- Availability and terms of credit, as borrowing may be involved in financing any transaction.
+- The buying power of potential purchasers.
+- Currency values if the transaction involves foreign currencies.

+The strategies to consider in managing a private business position include:

+- Strategic buyers take a buy and hold perspective and generally offer the highest price to the seller.
+Strategic buyers seek to combine the business with an existing business of the buyer.

+- A financial buyer or a financial sponsor is often a private equity fund planning to restructure the business, add value, and resell the business (typically in a 3 to 5 year period).

+- Recapitalization is generally used for established but less mature (middle market) companies.
+In a leveraged recapitalization the owner may retain 20% to 40% of the equity capital and sell 60% to 80% of his shares back to the company.
+The owner continues to manage the business with a significant financial stake.
+A private equity firm could arrange the financing for the company to purchase the owner’s stock.
+In exchange, the private equity firm receives equity in the company.
+This could be part of a phased exit strategy for the owner; sell and receive cash for a portion of his equity in the initial transaction, then participate in and sell his remaining shares when the private equity firm resells their position in a few years。

+- In a sale to (other) management or key employees, the owner sells his position to existing employees of the company.
+There are drawbacks:
+  - Generally the buyers will only purchase at a discounted price.
+  - The buyers may lack financial resources and expect the existing owner to finance a significant portion of the purchase with a loan or a promissory note.
+  - The promissory note is often contingent on future performance of the business with no assurance current employees or managers are capable of running the business and making the payments.
+This structure may be called a management buyout obligation (MBO) because existing managers buy the business in exchange for an obligation to pay for the business in the future.
+  - Negotiation with employees to sell the business to them may fail and damage the continuing employer/employee relationship needed to continue operating the business.

+- In a divestiture, sale, or disposition of non-core business assets, the owner sells nonessential business assets and then directs the company to use the proceeds to pay a large dividend to, or repurchase stock from, the owner.
+In either case, the owner receives cash while retaining the rest of the stock and control of the business.

+- A sale or gift to family members could be structured with tax advantages such as the estate tax freeze or limited partnership valuation discounts discussed earlier.
+The existing owner could do an MBO.
+Unfortunately, neither a gift nor MBO sale provides the existing owner much immediate cash flow.

+- A personal line of credit secured by company shares.
+The owner can borrow from the company and pledge her company stock as collateral.

+- With an initial public offering (IPO) the owner sells a portion of his shares to the public and transforms the remaining shares into liquid public shares.

+- With an employee stock ownership plan (ESOP), the owner sells stock to the ESOP, which in turn sells the shares to company employees.
+In a leveraged ESOP, the company borrows the money to finance the stock purchase.

 ## k describe strategies for managing concentrated positions in real estate;

+A single investment in a real estate asset can be large and constitute a significant portion of an investor’s assets, bringing a high level of concentrated, property-specific risk.

+Real estate is generally illiquid and, if held for a long time, may have a significant unrealized taxable gain.
+A seller considering sale or monetization of a property should consider its current value relative to historical and expected value in the future, taxes on any transaction, availability of credit, and interest rate levels.
+Strategies to consider
+include:

+- Mortgage financing can be an attractive strategy to raise funds without loss of control of the property.
+With a nonrecourse loan the lender’s only recourse is to seize the property if the loan is not paid.
+The borrower effectively has a put option on the property.
+If the property value falls below the loan amount, the borrower can default on the loan, keep the loan proceeds, and “put” the property to the lender.

+- A donor-advised fund or charitable trust can allow the property owner to take a tax deduction, gift more money to the charity, and influence the use of the donation.

+- A sale and leaseback can provide immediate funds while retaining use of the property

 ## l evaluate and recommend techniques for tax efficiently managing the risks of concentrated positions in publicly traded common stock, privately held businesses, and real estate.